-On the one hand, the teacher/therapist can adjust the game by choosing the learning content i.e. the number sequences that can appear in forward and backward order thus reinforcing the child’s knowledge of multiples (2,3, 4, 5, 10).
-On the other hand, the teacher can choose the complexity level of the maze thus promoting the visual perception and motor coordination skills of a child.
+The teacher/therapist can adjust the game by choosing the learning content including the number sequences that can appear in forward and backward order.
+This reinforces the child’s knowledge of multiples (2, 3, 4, 5, and 10) and number order.
+The teacher can also modify the complexity level of the maze thus promoting the visual perception and motor coordination skills of the student.

 Are you ready to lead the Doffies through the maze?